 PIL / PPS Clusters

-When to sign up: Register for cross country the first week in July, or for track and field in mid-January.
+When to sign up: Register for cross country in July, with practice beginning mid August, or for track and field in mid-January.

 PP&R + Foot Traffic Youth Track